shuntksh/reversi-react/README.md

   <img alt="Diagram" width="50%" src="https://github.com/shuntksh/reversi-react/blob/master/doc/component-diagram.png">
 </p>

-### `<Board />`

-Board is a component represents Reversi game and provides user interaction by invoking a right callback for mouse and touch events.
-However, it has zero knowledge on how the Reversi game should be played.
-It only renders the game based on two dimentional array that describes board passed by game logic (or shared state provided by MobX in this case).

 ### `<Square />`

 Square is a component represents each square of the board.
 Its responsibility is to render a piece based on value passed as props.
 It automatically injects respective CSS animations for visual effects and plays HTML5 audio for sound effects.